top of page

 A reflection on how historical events and cultural memory shape my operatic storytelling, and how history can inspire resilience, dignity, and connection across communities.

-Zorro: Online Lecture Experience
+Zorro: Lecture Engagement

 • Facebook